 First base relationship

 The active relationship is the default filter propagation path between two model tables.
 This means that the active relationship will be used in the visual when filtering is needed.
-The best practice is to create active relationships for the most used filter path.
+The best practice is to create active relationships for the most used filter path in your Power BI dashboard.

 It's possible to introduce additional relationship paths, though these relationships must all be configured as inactive.